GoogleCloudPlatform/genai-for-marketing/infra/README.md

 ```
 In a fresh project, you'll be asked to create an Artifact Registry Docker repoitory.
 Enter `Y` to confirm.

+The backend deployment pushes the backend APIs into a Cloud Run container that will be called by the frontend UI.
+The APIs are implemented in Python using [FastAPI](https://fastapi.tiangolo.com/).

 ### Frontend Deployment